waynodiablo/Oystercard/pills/student_standups.md

 * Standups happen on Tuesdays, Wednesdays, Thursdays and Fridays.
 * Your coach will let you know which standup group you are in and what time it meets.
+* The groups are randomised each Monday.
+When this happens, you'll be assigned to a group that meets at a time.
+This group and time will stay the same for the rest of the week.

 ## What to say at a standup